Ear Center: Hearing Implants

 - Many patients are now being recommended for cochlear implants to be implanted into both ears (binaural implants), either the same day (simultaneous) or staged on different days (synchronous)

-- Cochlear Americas and Advanced Bionics cochlear implants are being implanted at The Ear Center.
+- Advanced Bionics, Cochlear Americas & Med-EL cochlear implants are being implanted at The Ear Center.

 - Semi -implantable devices for mild-to-profound hearing loss characterized as steeply sloping high frequency hearing loss and intact low frequency hearing

-- Short (Cochlear Hybrid inserted through a separate cochleostomy) and long (MedEL Hybrid inserted through the round window) insertion electrodes
+- Short (Cochlear Hybrid inserted through the round window or a separate cochleostomy) and long (Med-EL Hybrid, investigational, inserted through the round window) insertion electrodes

 - External sound processor providing simultaneous acoustic and electrical stimulation